BetterMuSeek

 Regular Cleaning

-Use a soft, lint-free cloth to wipe down the strings and body after each use.
+After each use, wipe down the strings and body with a soft, lint-free cloth.
 This removes oils and dirt that could affect your guitar’s lifespan.

 Deep Cleaning

-About once a month, or as needed, give your guitar a deep clean.
+Give your guitar a deep clean once a month or as needed.
 Use specialized guitar cleaners and a soft cloth to clean the fretboard and body.
 Always avoid water or household cleaners, which can damage the wood.

 String Maintenance